WhyNotHugo/django-afip/docs/usage.rst

 delegation `here <http://www.afip.gov.ar/ws/WSAA/ADMINREL.DelegarWS.pdf>`_.

-django-afip includes admin views for every model included, and it's the recommended way to create :class:`~.TaxPayer` objects.
+django-afip includes admin views for every model included, and it's the recommended way to create :class:`~.TaxPayer` objects (at least during development/testing).

 Once you have created a :class:`~.TaxPayer`, you'll need its points of sales.
 This, again, can be done via the admin by selecting "fetch points of sales'.
 You may